Lina Kostenko

 Lina Vasylivna Kostenko (Ліна Василівна Костенко; born 19 March 1930) is a Ukrainian poet, journalist, writer, publisher, and former Soviet dissident.
 A founder and leading representative of the Sixtiers poetry movement, Kostenko has been described as one of Ukraine's foremost poets and credited with reviving Ukrainian-language lyric poetry.

-Kostenko has been granted numerous honours, including an honorary professorship at Kyiv Mohyla Academy, honorary doctorates of Lviv and Chernivtsi Universities, and the Shevchenko National Prize, and the Legion of Honour.
+Kostenko has been granted numerous honours, including an honorary professorship at Kyiv Mohyla Academy, honorary doctorates of Lviv and Chernivtsi Universities, the Shevchenko National Prize, and the Legion of Honour.

 Early life and career

 Lina Vasylivna Kostenko was born to a family of teachers in Rzhyshchiv.
 In 1936, her family moved from Rzhyshchiv to the Ukrainian capital city of Kyiv, where she finished her secondary education.

 From 1937 to 1941, she studied at the Kyiv school #100, located on Trukhaniv Island, where her family lived.
 The school, in addition to the rest of the village, were burned by Nazi forces in 1943.
 The poem I Grew Up in Kyivan Venice is devoted to these events.

 After graduating from high school, she studied at the Kyiv Pedagogical Institute, and later at the Maxim Gorky Literature Institute in Moscow, from where she graduated with distinction in 1956.